 Growth: More items have been added and our catalog is now this online store. www.waldorfsupplies.com We’ve seen the Waldorf movement expand to include the ever-growing Waldorf Charter Schools and Academy’s, Waldorf homeschooling, Montessori, Forest Schools and many other Waldorf Inspired learning groups.

 We are grateful to be part of this wonderful like-minded learning community united in protecting the sanctity of childhood .

-Our warehouse and store is located in the small town of Viroqua, Wisconsin, nestled into the rolling hills of the driftless region.
+Stability: Our warehouse is still located in the small town of Viroqua, Wisconsin, nestled among the rolling hills of the driftless region.
 We are just one block from the main-street business district and two blocks from Pleasant Ridge Waldorf School and Youth Initiative High School.
-All of our employees have been involved with Waldorf as students, teachers and parents.
+We now sell a selection of our supplies at Ewetopia’s retail Fiber Shop.